yrsegal/PSIonic-Upgrades/README.md

     A CAD assembly with the stats of Psimetal.
 A CAD made with it can take Lenses and cast Mana Tricks at the base level.
 It can take a Lens Clip, and with it can cast Mana Tricks at the Alfheim level.

 ## Spell Pieces
+### Entities 101
+- Operator: List Size
+    Gets the size of an Entity List.

 ### Flow Control
 - Trick: Break Loop
     Acts like Trick: Die, except also breaks loopcasts and spell circles.